How God Can Be Cognized/Raja Yoga and Buddhi Yoga: Their Place in the Evolution

 Even so it is not possible to bypass the rajas guna, since it is in this guna that one develops vigor, gains the power of the consciousness necessary for further advancement.
 Sattva in man has to be supported with the power and vigor developed in the rajas guna.
 Sattva has to be powerful!

-In the past I made several serious mistakes in estimation of the abilities of some of my companions, when I mistook the ones who were weak in energy and intellect but had achieved subtlety thanks to taking our first courses, — for those possessing the true sattva.
+In the past I made several serious mistakes in estimating the abilities of some of my companions, when I mistook the ones who were weak in energy and intellect but had achieved subtlety thanks to taking our first courses, — for those possessing the true sattva.
 Then these people fell very painfully down to their initial tamas when the classes were over and work with them in our School ended.
 It turned out that they were not capable of standing firmly on their feet yet.

 Thus I had to conclude the following: